ncss-tech/lab-data-delivery/meeting-notes/meeting-notes-2017-07-20.md

 Sharepoint or GitHub?
 Going to try GitHub due to the text-based nature of these files and ability to move between revisions (3).
 Syntax highlighting might also be helpful.

 ### Open source version of morphologic tables ###
 Jason and Adolfo will investigate some python code (4) that will help automate the process of creating and filling a companion SQLite database.
 This will help those users who aren't using or don't have access to ESRI tools.
+(See issues #1 and #2)

 ### Table review ###
 The tables are large and the data complex, we need to divy up the work (6).
 So far: